 An Evolving Risk Landscape

 It is a risk landscape that is continuously evolving, forcing higher education providers to prepare appropriately for a diverse range of threats.
-Examples of which include disease outbreaks, violent protests, extreme weather conditions, cybersecurity breaches, active shooters, bomb threats and so on.
+Examples of these include disease outbreaks, violent protests, extreme weather conditions, cybersecurity breaches, active shooters, bomb threats, etc.

-In all such instances, the rapid release of key information at the right time and in the right way can maximize safety and minimize (or prevent entirely) loss of life.
+In all such instances, the rapid release of crucial information at the right time and in the right way can maximize safety and minimize (or prevent entirely) loss of life.

 Who Needs an Emergency Notification System?

-An emergency notification system should be considered mandatory in any instance where urgent information may need to be passed to a large group of people at the same time at short notice, for the benefit of their health and safety.
-This includes all educational environments and college campuses, but also extends to healthcare facilities, businesses and others.
+An emergency notification system should be considered mandatory in any instance where urgent information may need to be passed to a large group of people at the same time at short notice to benefit their health and safety.
+This includes all educational environments and college campuses but also extends to healthcare facilities, businesses and others.

-Important to remember is how the benefits of an effective mass notification system extend beyond warnings of events and emergencies that pose a threat to life.
-They can be used to transmit messages to select recipients only, providing information on things like IT issues, power outages, schedule changes, and more.
+It is important to remember how the benefits of an effective mass notification system extend beyond warnings of events and emergencies that threaten life.
+Universities and colleges can use them to transmit messages to select recipients only, providing information on IT issues, schedule changes, etc.

 Choosing the Right Emergency Notification System